Key course information

 What will I learn?

-GCSE Maths at Grade 5/B and 3 GCSEs at Grade 4/C including English Language and Science (or equivalent).
+• GCSE maths at grade 5 (B) or above, and 3 GCSEs at grade 4 (C) or above including English and science (or equivalent).

 Study, Assessment and Qualifications

-Assessment of this course is through externally assessed exams and synoptic assignments.
-There is also some written assignment work to complete in Year 2.
+Throughout this course you’ll be assessed by externally-assessed exams and synoptic assignments.
+There is also some written assignment work to complete in the second year.

-You will be provided with additional information and guidance at interview, enrolment and during induction.
-The College will assist you in finding suitable placement opportunities in the industry and will support you throughout.
+You will be provided with additional information and guidance at interview, enrolment and during your induction.
+The College will assist you in finding suitable placement opportunities in the industry through our strong links with local employers and will support you throughout the process.

 Additional Costs and Information